 Like his former schoolmate he went to Blackburn Rovers for a trial.
-Unlike England, he was turned down and instead signed for Chester five weeks later and played for the club whilst also working as a steel moulder.
-Starting his career at Sealand Road mean starting out at the Football League’s lowest level, the 4th Division.
+Unlike England, he was turned down and instead signed for Chester five weeks later, playing for the club whilst also working as a steel moulder.
+Starting his career at Sealand Road meant starting out at the Football League’s lowest level, the 4th Division.

 Ron Davies in action for Chester

 Davies made his debut for Chester as a 17-year-old late in a 1959-60 season when they would finish 5th from bottom in the 4th tier.
 The following year was even worse for the club as they finished bottom, and 92nd out of 92 in the Football League.
 For Davies however, the season was a personal triumph.
-In his first full campaign he found the back of the net 23 times for a team which only scored 61 goals.
+In his first full campaign he found the back of the net 23 times, an impressive return for a team which only scored 61 goals.